retorquere/zotero-better-bibtex/site/content/exporting/pandoc.md

-* Because Zotero primarily targets the built-in CSL processor, it assumes titles are stored in sentence case (as CSL styles assume sentence case); bibtex expects title case titles, so Zotero converts titles to title case on export. "pandoc-citeproc in convert mode" will then take that title-cased bibtex and convert it back to sentence case.
+* Because Zotero primarily targets the built-in CSL processor, it assumes titles are stored in sentence case (as CSL styles assume sentence case); bibtex expects title case titles, so Zotero converts titles to title case on export to bibtex. "pandoc-citeproc in convert mode" will then take that title-cased bibtex and convert it back to sentence case.
 Neither Zotero nor pandoc-citeproc use natural language processing; the conversion between casing styles